hax0r31337/pack-essentials/README.md

 # Pack Essentials
-An open-source alternative to [encryptmypack](encryptmypack.com), which allows you encrypt Minecraft: BE resource packs inside your browser
+An open-source alternative to [encryptmypack](encryptmypack.com), which allows you encrypt and decrypt Minecraft: BE resource packs inside your browser

 ## Build
 1. Install go and npm